luko-sniper/FilmAffinity-Data-API/README.md

 #### Quick overview

-**FilmAffinity Data API**: Fuel your platform and apps with the premier Spanish-language film community.
-Access a thriving network of over 1M+ users.
+**FilmAffinity Data API**: Power your platform and apps with the leading Spanish-language film community, boasting over 1 million users.

 Extract and structure FilmAffinity data using our core endpoints: